swapnilrane24/Sound-System/README.md

 Description:
 Sound System is a simple system which can be used in Hyper/Hybrid/Casual games.
-I use objectpooling to reuse the AudioSource so we can play multiple sounds is needed.
+It use objectpooling to reuse the AudioSource for better performance and we can play multiple sounds at same time if needed.

 How To:
 1) Drag the SoundManager to the scene.
 SoundManager is the main entity which controls how we play the sound.